srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Madhupriya Gundeti
 Need to discuss project with the teammates and need to filalize the project by the end of the week.

+##### January 23rd
+###### Sindhuja Vilipala
+Implemented the idea and presented my idea to the instructor,the idea is good based on images but instructor suggested us to make it clear to implement the project.